At What Age Should You Make a Will?

 When should I make a Will?

-Lots of people wonder at what point in life they should make a Will.
 There is no definite answer.
 But it’s important not to leave it too late.

 Remember, we never know what life has in store.
 Should the worse happen, you may die intestate, meaning your Estate is distributed according to the laws of intestacy.
 This may not align with your personal wishes.